Pick a Colour and Create Your New Office Design

 What do I do with my old furniture?

 Sell it, give it to charity, up-cycle or recycle it.
 Saving cost and the planet while you refit is a great way to avoid adding to landfill and feel good at the same time.
-CK Office Furniture can help buy or recycle your old furniture which is also more environmentally friendly than simply disposing of it.
+Through office furniture recycling, we will buy and clear your old furniture which is more environmentally friendly than simply disposing of it.

 So what now?
 You have a vision of the best office for you, make it a reality; contact CK Office Furniture today!

 CK Office furniture has it covered.
 We can buy your old office furniture, or if it is not re-sell-able we work with a number of charities who would love to benefit from your donated furniture.